pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 The ``extra`` field is also special, as it expects set-like behaviour, but predates the addition of ``Set of strings`` as a defined marker field type.
-It only supports one operation, ``extra == "name"``, which is similar to ``"name" in extras``.
+It only supports one operation, ``extra == "name"``, which is similar to ``"name" in extras``. ``extra != "name"`` SHOULD NOT be used anymore and MAY be rejected or evaluated to false.
 For dependency marker evaluations, the set of extra names used for these comparisons is the full set of requested extras for *that particular package*, whether requested directly in a top level dependency declaration, or indirectly in a transitive dependency declaration.
 Other comparison operations on ``extra`` are not defined and publishing tools SHOULD emit an error, index servers MAY disallow uploads containing such environment markers, while locking and installation tools SHOULD evaluate them as False.

 Unlike the newer ``extras`` field, environment markers using this field SHOULD be accepted by both publishing tools and index servers.
 Marker evaluation